hyperledger/iroha/CONTRIBUTING.md

 ### Pull Requests

+-  Make PRs from a fork of the repository.
+Do not create new branches in the core repository.
+-  Only one commit per PR is allowed in general.
 -  Fill in [the required template](https://github.com/hyperledger/iroha/blob/master/.github/PULL_REQUEST_TEMPLATE.md)
 -  **Write tests** for new code.
-Test coverage for new code must be at least 70% and to check coverage use `cargo tarpaulin -v`
 -  Every pull request should be reviewed and **get at least two approvals from maintainers team**.
 Check who is a current maintainer in